 3. Try another USB cable

 Please try another USB-A to mini USB cable.
 We have often found that USB cables supplied with cameras don't work well for various reasons.
-If you were not using the USB cable which was supplied with your Oudie please try that first.
+If you were not using the USB cable supplied with your Oudie, please try that first.

-4. Reboot computer and try another port on your PC
+4. Reboot the computer and try another port on your PC

 Sometimes the drivers will become broken to the point that none of the USB connectors will work.

-Rebooting can help on a computer which is usually known to have no problem connecting to an Oudie otherwise.
+Rebooting can help on a computer, usually known to have no problem connecting to an Oudie otherwise.

-If you have a USB port with a yellow or blue plug they are either powered or USB 3.0.
+If you have a USB port with a yellow or blue plug, they are powered or USB 3.0.
 They can all handle more power and are a better choice for connecting the Oudie than the normal USB 1.0 or USB 2.0 ports.

 5. Try a powered USB hub

-Often the host PC's power supply is insufficient to support charging the Oudie and conduct communication at the same time.
+Often the host PC's power supply is insufficient to support charging the Oudie and conduct communication simultaneously.